svj-aventador/xrpl-dev-portal/content/tutorials/get-started/look-up-transaction-results.md

     - For looking up the outcomes of transactions you've recently submitted, the server you submitted through should be sufficient, as long as it maintains sync with the network during that time.
     - For outcomes of older transactions, you may want to use a [full-history server](ledger-history.html#full-history).

-**Tip:** There are other ways of querying for data on transactions from the SGY Ledger, including the [Data API](data-api.html) and other exported databases, but those interfaces are non-authoritative.
+**Tip:** There are other ways of querying for data on transactions from the RCP Ledger, including the [Data API](data-api.html) and other exported databases, but those interfaces are non-authoritative.
 This document describes how to look up data using the `rippled` API directly, for the most direct and authoritative results possible.

 ## 1. Get Transaction Status